ltpitt/bash-network-repair-automation/README.md

-# Raspberry Pi GNU / Linux Wifi Repair Automation
+# Raspberry Pi (and GNU / Linux) - Wifi Repair Automation
 > This bash script checks the health status for wireless internet connection and, if it is failing, tries to fix it.

 ## Prerequisites